7 Steps for a Healthy Spring Cleanse

 A hot bath with mineral salts is very relaxing and helps draw out toxins through the skin.
 Try adding half a cup of Epsom salts and half a cup of baking soda to your bath.
 Epsom salt is a source of magnesium, which helps muscles and nerves relax and supports circulation and sleep.
 Baking soda helps neutralize the chlorine in your tap water and helps balance pH levels.
 You can also add a few drops of lavender essential oil for some calming aromatherapy.
 Remember to drink water before and after your bath, since the heat will make you sweat.
 An evening bath a few times a week makes a great bedtime ritual to help you sleep.

 7. Support Your Liver

 Your liver is your body’s primary detox organ, responsible for clearing out all the toxins that come from your diet or your environment, including air and water pollution, preservatives and pesticides in our food, recreational habits like alcohol or smoking, and the chemical products we use every day.
 It’s a tall order, and though the liver is amazing at its job, it’s only fair to take some of the stress off now and then.
-While the steps above will help give your liver a breather, you can also give it some extra support with an herb such as milk thistle or turmeric, which has liver-protecting benefits.1 (It’s best to run any new supplements past your health professional if you have any health conditions or are taking any medications.)
+While the steps above will help give your liver a breather, you can also give it some extra support with an herb such as milk thistle or turmeric, which has liver-protecting benefits.1

 When the body first begins to detox, you may experience mild side effects, such as gasiness, headaches, skin breakouts, or tiredness.
 These should clear up within a few days.
 Just treat yourself gently, drink lots of water, and be sure to get enough rest.
 You should start feeling better and better.
 Try your spring detox for 5-10 days.
 If you feel good, you may decide to incorporate some of these habits into your ongoing routine.
 Happy spring!